-Both English and Spanish Used
+Both English and Another Language Are Used

 Bilingual program courses are taught in English with assistance in another language, in most cases Spanish.
-Bilingual instructors help students to understand and learn better by using both English and providing assistance to the student in their native language when answering questions or at any other time when assistance is needed.
-If students need more help in English or their native language, they will be provided help through the language they best understand.
+Bilingual instructors help students to understand and learn better by using English and providing assistance to the student in their native language when answering questions or at any other time when assistance is needed.
+If students need more help in English, or in their native language, they will be provided help through the language they best understand.